 (d) otherwise becomes ineligible to hold office.

 (3) An office holder will only be removed from office if he/she is notified in writing by the Branch.
-The notice shall be signed by the Secretary.
+The notice shall be signed by the Treasurer/Secretary.
 The notice shall state:

 (a) the ground or grounds for removal from office under sub-Rule 16(2);